BHoM/BHoM/docs/GOVERNANCE.md

 The development of the Buildings and Habitats object Model is led by a number of core maintainers within the BHoM Organisation.
 These individuals and their focuses are listed below.

-Contributions are very welcome and warmly encouraged either from outside of the organisation, as a collaborator added to individual repositories or alternatively from any individual's created forks.
+Contributions are very welcome and warmly encouraged either from outside of the organisation, as a collaborator added to individual repositories or alternatively from any individual's created branches or forks.

 The current core maintainers are listed below, however we are actively interested in other members joining to expand and support further at every level.
 If interested please get in touch.
 You can do this through contacting individual maintainers or emailing hello@bhom.xyz or simply raising issues or submitting code.

-If you should have any queries around best practices in contributing or commenting on code, issues, PRs etc. please see our Code of Conduct document [here](https://github.com/BHoM/BHoM/blob/master/docs/CODE_OF_CONDUCT.md).
+If you should have any queries around best practices in contributing or commenting on code, issues, PRs etc. please see our [Code of Conduct document here](https://github.com/BHoM/BHoM/blob/master/docs/CODE_OF_CONDUCT.md).

 ## Organisation Maintainers